Official websites use .gov

 Commercially-available software that is not open source software is typically called proprietary or closed source software.

-In software, "Open Source" refers to software where the human-readable source code is available to the users of the software. (see above)
+As noted above, in software, “Open Source” refers to “software for which the human-readable source code is available for use, study, re-use, modification, enhancement, and re-distribution by the users of such software”.

 At this time there is no widely-accepted term for software whose source code is available for review but does not meet the definition of open source software (due to restrictions on use, modification, or redistribution).
-Such software could be described as "source available software" or "open-box software" (such terms might include open source software, but could also include other software).
-Obviously, software that does not meet the definition of open source software is not open source software.
+Terms that people have used include “source available software”, “open-box software”, “visible-source software”, and “disclosed-source software”.
+(Such terms might include open source software, but could also include other software).

 The following policies apply: